znuh/frivpn/README.md

 # frivpn
-A multi-threaded openvpn client (WIP)
+A multi-threaded OpenVPN client (WIP)

-With Raspberry Pis, ODROIDs and APUs becoming ubiquitous and cheap devices, they are often used and configured as VPN gateways to the Internet. openvpn can't use those devices to their full capacity, since it runs single-threaded and quickly maxes out one CPU core due to the lack of hardware-accelerated AES cryptography.
+With Raspberry Pis, ODROIDs and APUs becoming ubiquitous and cheap devices, they are often used and configured as VPN gateways to the Internet.
+OpenVPN can't use those devices to their full capacity, since it runs single-threaded and quickly maxes out one CPU core due to the lack of hardware-accelerated AES cryptography.